Complete the exercise following the steps listed below.

 As you open the plan, click on the green “Make an Editable Copy” button.

 III.
-Before making any changes to the plan, click on the "Create Tests" button.
+Before making any changes to the plan, click on the "Scenarios" link in the left navigation pane.

 Hint: you will need to use Hexawise's Invalid Pair feature.